HttpAnimation/FYCELE/README.md

 if you don't have it setup it will show a white screnn pls make sure not use a old version of FYC as it will cause issues with keybinds and will cause api issues

-# Hot to install with a python3 script (RECOMMANED)
+# How to install with a python3 script (RECOMMANED)
 make a new folder cd into it then run

     wget https://raw.githubusercontent.com/HttpAnimation/FYCELE/main/install.py